Uzma Aslam Khan

-Uzma Aslam Khan is a Pakistani American writer.
+Uzma Aslam Khan is a Pakistani writer.
 Her five novels include Trespassing (2003), The Geometry of God (2008), Thinner Than Skin (2012) and The Miraculous True History of Nomi Ali (2019).

 Personal life

 Khan was born in Lahore and raised largely in Karachi, though her earliest years were spent in Manila, Tokyo, and London.
-She describes her childhood as "forcibly uprooted and happily nomadic."
+Her parents migrated as refugees to Pakistan after the partition of India and she describes her childhood as "forcibly uprooted and happily nomadic."
 Her family resettled in Pakistan shortly before the country's military dictator, General Zia, declared martial law—she has said that these changes, personal and political, were her "transition from childhood to adulthood."
 She received a scholarship to study at Hobart and William Smith Colleges, New York, from where she obtained a BA in Comparative Literature, and obtained an MFA from the University of Arizona, Tucson, US.

 Career

 Novelist

 Khan's first novel, The Story of Noble Rot, was published by Penguin Books India in 2001, and reissued by Rupa & Co. in 2009.

 Her second novel, Trespassing, was published simultaneously by Flamingo/HarperCollins in the UK and Penguin Books India in 2003.
 It has been translated into fourteen languages in eighteen countries.
 Set in the 1990s during the aftermaths of the Afghan War and Gulf War and completed a few months before 9/11, the book has been called "prescient" for how it illustrates the dark and troubled context of the west's involvement in the east and a precursor to the post-9/11 fiction from Pakistan that was to come.
 As Khan puts it "So much of this book is about history coming back to haunt you."
 Writing for Outlook magazine, Nilanjana S. Roy wrote that "While Khan's prose may be subtle, her style is as forceful as any of the great storytellers...
 Khan is creating a tradition and style of her own as a writer."
 Trespassing was shortlisted for the 2003 Commonwealth Writers' Prize, Eurasia region.

 Khan's third novel, The Geometry of God, was printed by Rupa & Co.
 India in 2008.
 It tells the story of Amal, who, as a child, accidentally discovers the fossil of the ear of the first whale – or 'dog-whale', as she calls it – while on a dig with her paleontologist grandfather.
 Despite the pressures imposed on her by her family, and by society, Amal goes on to become the first woman paleontologist to work with men in the mountains of Pakistan to look for fossils of ancient whales.
 The novel was praised for boldly charting new territory, and for its characters.
 Khan was becoming recognized for her frank exploration of sexuality, unique in Pakistani English-language writing.